Do Ants Poop? | Facts and Myths Explored

 Do Ant Larvae Poop

 Ant larvae do not excrete any waste material.
 They keep their excrement contained until they grow into pupae.
-The larvae discharge their excrement once they have been changed into pupae; their feces appears as a black circle at the pupa’s tip.
+The larvae discharge their excrement once they have been changed into pupae; their feces appear as a black circle at the pupa’s tip.

 Where Do Ants Poop?